dell/csm-docs/content/docs/csidriver/release/powerstore.md

 ### New Features/Changes

 - Added support for Kubernetes 1.23.
-- Added support for fsGroup policy.
+- Added support for fsGroupPolicy.

 ### Fixed Issues